top of page

 During the orientation, you will meet with the membership committee who will share information on and can answer your questions about the pace of the season, rehearsal logistics, performance protocols, and member expectations.

-• Typically, major concerts are generally held in December/January and May, with Friday and Saturday presentations of each concert.
-(Due to COVID-19, our concert schedule may vary).
+• Typically, biannual concerts are held in January and May, with Friday and Saturday presentations of each concert.

 • Community performances are scheduled from time to time.